Ataimo007/tyk-crd-migration/README.md

     > git clone https://github.com/Ataimo007/tyk-crd-migration.git
     > cd tyk-crd-migration

 Run the Migration Task.
-Note that the Migration is done on a specify Namespace, and you will need to specify the Kubenetes Contexts (Source and Destination) and the Operator Context (Source and Destination)
+Note that the Migration is done on a specific Namespace, and you will need to specify the Kubenetes Contexts (Source and Destination) and the Operator Context (Source and Destination)

     > ./crd-migration.sh migrate -n dev -k tyk tyk2 -o dev prod ..............